 Sometimes, keeping things simple can deliver the best results, which is why we've picked out this Craftsman CMEPW1700 as one of the most well-rounded pressure washers around.

-It's not the most powerful machine Craftsman offers (more on that later), but what it does have is a lightweight, compact build, like some of the best car vacuums, that should make it easy to carry around whilst cleaning, and even easier to store thereafter.
+It's not the most powerful machine Craftsman offers (more on that later), but what it does have is a lightweight, compact build that should make it easy to carry around whilst cleaning, and even easier to store thereafter.

 It also comes with a 20ft. kink-resistant hose designed to eliminate any hassle around low pressure or simply having no pressure at all, plus a soap applicator bottle for when you want to speed up the car-cleaning process.

-Although it's not the most powerful Craftsman pressure washer, you still get 1700 PSI of pressure which should be more than enough to clean an everyday road car, hence its inclusion on our list.
+It may not be the most powerful, but you still get 1700 PSI of pressure which should be more than enough to clean an everyday road car.
+All in all, a solid option to consider.

 Best budget car pressure washer - Greenworks 1600 PSI